Meaning of the Saletime Forecast CLI

 (CONFIDENCE LEVEL INDEX)

 On a scale of 1 to 10, the Confidence Level Index tells you how much faith I have in the saletime prediction.
 A CLI of 10 is rare, and indicates a certainty approaching that of debt or taxes on all major elements of the forecast...usually temperature, precipitation, and wind.
-A CLI of 9 is still good, usually indicating only one forecast element is dubious (ie, temperature variance > ±2° possible, or precip timing could be a bit off).
+A CLI of 9 is very good, usually indicating only one forecast element is dubious (ie, temperature variance > ±2° possible, or precip timing could be a bit off).
 Indices of 8, 7, or 6 suggest additional forecast elenebts are less certain.

 A CLI of 5 means you could do just as well with a coin toss.
 A lower index is very rare, but has happened, meaning most or maybe everything the forecast says will be wrong.
 However, even that little knowledge can help by warning us to prepare for anything.